 We are building a new Democratic club around Grand Street and the Lower East Side — inclusive, progressive, and active.
-We’ll focus both on neighborhood issues like transportation and development, as well as national priorities that affect our community, such as immigration rights.
-Grand Street Democrats plans to hold regular open meetings, neighborhood events, and forums with elected officials for the entire community.
+Our focus is on both neighborhood issues like transportation and development, as well as national priorities that affect our community, such as immigration rights.
+Grand Street Democrats holds regular open meetings, neighborhood events, and forums with elected officials for the entire community.

 Your Democratic District Leaders: